Concrete closure list: The schools affected by crumbling RAAC so far

-Concrete closure list: What schools will have to close because of crumbling RAAC?
+Concrete schools closure list: What schools have been affected by crumbling RAAC?

 More than 100 schools are impacted by the Department for Education’s order to close over safety fears